Yes, you can drink too much alkaline water. You can drink too much of any kind of water. Overconsumption of water causes

 - The result you get is the amount of water in ounces that you need to drink daily

 For example: If you weigh 170 Lbs, you would want to drink 85 ounces of water per day.
 You should increase your water intake on hot days and days where you exercise vigorously.
 Add 16 ounces of water per hour of vigorous exercise.
 On hot days, listen to your body and drink when thirsty.
 By following these simple rules, you’ll never have to worry about drinking too much alkaline water.

 Why you should drink alkaline water

 Alkaline water hydrates better than plain water.
 Drink alkaline water for your recommended daily intake of water.
-You’ll give your body the mineral nutrition from water it needs.
+You’ll give your body the mineral nutrition from the water it needs.
 Furthermore, you’ll improve your hydration status, which could:

 - Prevent a heart attack or stroke